-By: Donna M. Amaral-Phillips
+By Donna M. Amaral-Phillips

-The overall goal of a sound, profitable dairy feeding program is to convert home-grown forages into milk.
-With our heifer rearing programs, we are looking for efficient growth of heifers so that they can become profitable, milk-producing units.
-Grain mixes are formulated to complement these forages and provide the nutrients which are not supplied by the forages themselves.
+The overall goal of a sound, profitable dairy feeding program for the milking herd is to convert home-grown forages into milk.
+With our heifer rearing programs, we are looking for efficient growth of heifers so that they can become profitable, milk-producing units after calving.
+Grain mixes need to be formulated to complement forages being fed such grain mixes provide the nutrients which are not supplied by the forages themselves.

-Several steps are involved in developing a sound and practical nutritional program for a dairy business.
+Several steps are involved in developing these sound and practical nutritional programs for one's dairy business.
 These steps include:

-- Step 1: Testing forages to determine their nutrient content - Step 2: Balancing rations for heifers, dry cows, and milking cows - Step 3: Implementing the balanced ration - Step 4: Evaluate how well the feeding program has worked and implement changes to improve the program if necessary.
+- Step 1: Testing forages to determine their nutrient content - Step 2: Balancing rations for heifers, dry cows, and milking cows - Step 3: Implementing the balanced ration - Step 4: Evaluate how well the feeding program has worked and implement changes to improve the program, if necessary.